Pierre De Geyter: Later life

 In 1927, leaders of the Soviet Union discovered that the real author of The Internationale, which was then the Soviet Union's national anthem, was still alive.
 Pierre was invited to Moscow for the celebration of the 10th anniversary of the October Revolution and was in the stands of the honorary guests, with the German sculptor Käthe Kollwitz at his side.
 Joseph Stalin awarded him a Soviet Union state pension (according to some sources as a compensation for his copyright).
 As this was Pierre's only income, apart from modest fees collected on music for the other Pottier poems (particularly L'Insurgé and En avant la Classe Ouvrière) and on popular tunes he had also composed, and although the left-wing town administration of Saint-Denis granted him a free apartment, Pierre De Geyter spent the last years of his life in precarity.
 After his death at Saint-Denis in 1932, more than fifty thousand people attended his funeral.

-Memory lost
+In popular culture

 After his death, even in France, his name mainly came up during copyright litigation cases.
 French courts ruled his compositions, including The Internationale, copyrighted until October 2017.

-There is a Pierre De Geyter street in Ghent and there are Pierre Degeyter squares both in Lille (in Fives, the suburb where he used to live) and in Saint-Denis.
+There is a Pierre De Geyter street in Ghent and there are Pierre De Geyter squares both in Lille (in Fives, the suburb where he used to live) and in Saint-Denis.
 Lille also named a procession giant after him.
 In Sofia (Bulgaria) there is a street Пиер Дегейтър.
 A bronze monument to Pierre De Geyter has adorned the Ghent MIAT (Museum of Industry, Labour and Textiles) since 1998.

 A documentary film on Pierre De Geyter and the story of The Internationale was produced in 1978.